santervo/sql-migrate/README.markdown

 ## Usage

+To install with leiningen, add following dependency to your project.clj:

+	[sql-migrate <version>]

-First, create a migrations table:
+Create a migrations table:

 	CREATE TABLE migrations (name VARCHAR(255) NOT NULL PRIMARY KEY);